NetApp/trident/README.md

 ### REST API

-Trident exposes all of its functionality through a REST API with endpoints corresponding to each of the user-controlled object types (i.e., `backend`, `storageclass`, and `volume`) as well as a `version` endpoint for retrieving
+While tridentctl is the preferred method of interacting with Trident, and Trident's REST API is not exposed by default when running inside a pod, Trident exposes all of its functionality through a REST API with endpoints corresponding to each of the user-controlled object types (i.e., `backend`, `storageclass`, and `volume`) as well as a `version` endpoint for retrieving